LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ### Satellite Screen

 This screen predicts when Amateur Radio satellites will pass overhead the current location, for the next 24 hours using the location, date and time entered by the operator.
-It also automatically corrects for Doppler shift on both the Tx and Rx frequenices, as well as displaying the azimuth and elevation of the satellite in a varierty of ways, including numberical and polar plot.
+It also automatically corrects for Doppler shift on both the Tx and Rx frequencies, as well as displaying the azimuth and elevation of the satellite in a variety of ways, including numerical and polar plot.

 Before this screen can be used, the operator **MUST** enter their location, as well as the current time / date into the Radio Info screen.
-Also the satellite orbital data Keps' **MUST** be uploaded using the CPS.
+Also, the satellite orbital data Keps' **MUST** be uploaded using the CPS.

 If the operator has not entered the date / time or location, they will be prompted to do this.

-For example, after power cycling the radio, the date and time will cleared and would need to be re-entered
+For example, after power cycling the radio, the date and time will be cleared, and they need to be re-entered

-Uploading the latest Keps' from the CPS also sets the date and time, so in practice its often easier to upload the Keps' than to set the date / time manually
+Uploading the latest Keps' from the CPS also sets the date and time, so in practice it's often easier to upload the Keps' than to set the date / time manually

 When using the satellite functionality the operator does **not** need to set the satellite frequency or CTCSS, as these values are upload from the CPS as part of the Kep's data and date / time upload
 To change the satellite frequencies or upload different satellites, the satellites.txt installed as part of the CPS can be modified.